cloudflare/cloudflare-ingress-controller/README.md

     Manages one or more instances of the controller, each establishing independent tunnels.
 - _Secret_:
     Contains the cloudflare and tls credentials to establish and manage the tunnels.
-- _ClusterRole_:
+- _ClusterRole_ and _Role_:
     Defines the RBAC rights for the controller, to read secrets in its own namespace and watch pods, services and ingresses in other namespaces.
 - _ServiceAccount_:
     Defines an identity for the controller.
-- _ClusterRoleBinding_:
+- _ClusterRoleBinding_ and _RoleBinding_:
     Maps the serviceaccount identity to the role.

 #### Roadmap